LLORENTE & CUENCA 04 Jan 2017 // 6:40PM GMT

-There is a true revolution in the communication and the relationship between consumers and brands in the marketing field.
-Especially in the working perspective: the importance of awareness of territory, capacity for immediacy and an approach on communities rather than large audiences.
+There is a true revolution in communication and the relationships that are built between consumers and brands in the marketing field.
+Especially regarding the working perspective, it is paramount that we understand the importance of the awareness of territories, the need for immediacy and an approach on communities rather than large audiences.

-At this point, the evolution of the conversation and storytelling cores set the trends that we have identified as the most important and they represent the challenge we will face in the upcoming twelve months.
+At this point, the evolution of conversations with customers and the storytelling cores, set trends that have been identified as the most important and represent the challenge we will be facing in the upcoming twelve months.

-The use of the storytelling technique -and specifically of transmedia storytelling- must turn into terms of both level of stories told compared to story doing, and the people who build these stories and how they do it have to evolve too (Brand Youtubers, general fandom and a more transmedia view of the Brand PR).
+The use of storytelling as a marketing communication technique– specifically regarding of transmedia storytelling–must turn into stories that are told and backed by story doing.
+The people who build these stories and how they do it, has to evolve too (Brand Youtubers, general fandom and an increased use of a transmedia communication of Brand PR).

-All of this should be pictured in a saturated environment.
-There are several trends in which the consumer will appreciate a return to brand-related experiences with a strong physical component, but now combined with the digital media.
-Those compose the phigital era.
+All of this should be framed in a saturated environment.
+There are several trends in which the consumer appreciate a return to brand-related experiences with a strong physical component, but now combined with the digital media.
+These trends compose the start of the so called phygital era.

-One example of a great use of the storytelling technique is the company Chipotle, which has therefore become one of the great fallen giants of storytelling.
+One great example of the use of storytelling techniques is the Mexican-american Chipotle restaurant franchise that has become one of the great fallen giants of storytelling.
 Brands have to start creating their stories beyond just telling them.

-However, the key of the new way of communication is the transmedia brand pr.
-This is a question of constructing mutually beneficial relationships between brands and their consumers through communication.
+However, the key to the new way of communication is the before mentioned transmedia Brand PR.
+This is based on the construction of mutually beneficial relationships between brands and their consumers through communication.

-It is a practice that clearly differs from advertising or marketing.
-There is no direct payment in the generation of that communication, relying on information, experiences and content of value to that final audience.
+It is a practice that clearly differs from typical advertising or marketing.
+There is no direct retribution in the generation of that communication, relying on information, experiences and content of value generated towards that final audience.

-This way of communication demonstrates that the communication between the brands and their consumers is becoming increasingly sophisticated and multi-factorial.
+This way of establishing relations evidences that the communication between the brands and their consumers is becoming increasingly sophisticated and multi-factorial.
 The old paradigms no longer stand.
 At least not under the same structure they were based until now.

-In other words, we can say that the brand is experienced live and, in a world where immediacy is everything and “live the moment”, has become the mantra of communities.
-Live videos are fashionable and this trend will continue to increase, so companies must adapt to it.
+In other words, we can say that brands are increasingly experienced live and, in a world where immediacy is everything and “live the moment” has become the mantra of communities, those experiences become paramount of success.
+Live videos are fashionable and trends shuch as these will continue to increase, companies must adapt to these changes.

-While Twitter purchased Periscope to add value to the immediacy of its platform and Snapchat championed quick videos, Facebook did not want to be left behind.
+Whilst Twitter purchased Periscope to add value to the immediacy of its platform and Snapchat championed quick videos, Facebook did not want to be left behind.
 After acquiring Instagram, the social network par excellence has joined this new trend with the FacebookLive tool.
 This allows users to watch and broadcast live videos.
-Facebook also created Instagram Stories, a new function where users can send photographs that will expire after seconds, and also allows adding live videos.
+Facebook also created Instagram Stories, a new function where users can send photographs that will expire after seconds, in addition to allowing live videos.

-At this point, platforms such as Youtube and Wikipedia have contributed democratizing the expansion of the current transmedia stories through the institutionalization of the participatory culture.
+At this point, platforms such as Youtube and Wikipedia have contributed to the democratization of the expansion of the current transmedia stories through the institutionalization of the participatory culture.

-We have moved from the era of transmedia to deep media.
-Now it is also necessary to encourage fans to complete this story.
+We have moved from the era of transmedia to that of deep media.
+Now it is paramount that we encourage fans to complete this story.
 This involves a loss of control but it is also the only opportunity to stand out in a saturated environment.

-Thus, the challenge will be to find a way into this space where the audience already feels comfortable and where brands can speak with direct messages –personalised and relevant-.
+Thus, the challenge will be to find a way into this space where the audience already feels comfortable and where brands can speak with direct messages–personalized and relevant.

-Today’s consumers have almost become consumers of experiences more than products and these experiences, especially communication related ones, require the coexistence of digital and physical environments; the phigital experience.
+Today’s consumers have almost become consumers of experiences more than products and these experiences, especially communication related ones, require the coexistence of digital and physical environments; establishing the era of the phygital experience.
 That’s the challenge of the new communication.

 *Summary of the article by David G. Natal Consumer Engagement Director at LLORENTE & CUENCA Spain.
 Available at Developing Ideas.